kovasorov/edge/readme.md

-# some stuff fro new install
+# some stuff for new install